Free-Geek/JavaScript-2/README.md

 Let's keep going -- make a couple more actor objects and put them inside of an array.
 Iterate over (loop through) this array and console.log out their names.

+__Activity #3:__
+I'll provide you with an array of objects representing users in a fictional system.
+Iterate over all of the users and filter the list so we end up with array of only the admins in our system.

 ## Additional Resources

 * [Free Code Camp](https://www.freecodecamp.com/) is a free, online program for learning HTML, CSS, and JavaScript (the three technologies you need to know to make custom websites).
 * [Codecademy](https://www.codecademy.com/learn) has free programming courses in several programming languages - including a bunch of courses in JavaScript.
-* [Khan Academy](https://www.khanacademy.org/computing/computer-programming) has a ton of free resources to help you learn to be a programmer.
+* [Khan Academy](https://www.khanacademy.org/computing/computer-programming) has a ton of free resources to help you learn to be a better programmer.
 * [Code Wars](https://www.codewars.com) is a great way to increase your JavaScript skills once you've completed a more in depth JavaScript course.
 You learn to program by solving programming puzzles and they have puzzles for all levels of programmers!
+* [CodeSchool](https://www.codeschool.com/learn/javascript) is a paid site similar to Codeacademy that has interactive practice.
 * [Meetups](http://www.meetup.com/) are a great way to meet people in the community and learn in-person, asking questions or seeing what other people are learning and working on.
+* [Youtube](https://www.youtube.com/results?search_query=introduction+to+javascript) is great if you're a visual learner like myself.
+* Google!
+Professional developers google things all the time!
+* [Phaser](https://phaser.io/) is a tool for making browser games using JavaScript.
+If you're interested in making visual games and have a good grasp on the fundamentals of the language, this is a great library!